Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Sentiment Data: Binary Prediction of Local Annotation Edits

-We find that the original reviews are relatively easy to distinguish from counterfactually revised reviews with the \textsc{uniCNN+BERT} model.
-Table~\ref{table:test-results-counter-domain-prediction} shows the accuracy across test subsets.
-On the 976 reviews of the combined \textsc{Orig.+Rev.} test set, about 80\% of reviews are correctly distinguished as being original vs. revised reviews.
-The revised reviews are slightly easier to distinguish in general (accuracy of 80.5 vs. 78.7), but the main divergence comes when conditioning on sentiment, with the negative reviews noticeably easier to distinguish as being revised.
-For example, in the combined set, the accuracy is nearly 9 points higher on the negative reviews (accuracy of 84.0 vs. 75.2).
-This suggests that the language used in the negative reviews is particularly distinctive between the original and revised reviews, which we explore further with the text analysis methods proposed here.
+With the \textsc{uniCNN+BERT} model, original reviews are distinguishable from counterfactually revised reviews with an accuracy of around 80\%, as shown in Table~\ref{table:test-results-counter-domain-prediction}.
+The revised reviews are slightly easier to distinguish in general (accuracy of 80.5 vs. 78.7).
+The negative reviews are particularly distinct in relative terms, with the accuracy nearly 9 points higher on the negative reviews in the combined set, with an accuracy of 84.0 vs. 75.2 for the positive reviews.